Lars Albertsson has worked with data-intensive and scalable applications at Google, Spotify, Schibsted Media Group, natural

 Greg was the co-spec lead on the recently completed JSR107 JCache specification and the was founder of Ehcache.
 He is a member of the JCP Executive Committee.
 Prior to Hazelcast, Greg was CTO at Terracotta.

 Simon is a Developer Advocate at ZeroTurnaround and founder of the vJUG (virtualJUG), in addition to being an active member of the London Java Community (LJC) organising group and LJC JCP EC committee member.
 All of his community efforts culminated in him being awarded Java Champion status in 2014.
 Simon used to be a tester, developer and technical evangelist for IBM on the WebSphere Application Server for 12 years prior to joining ZeroTurnaround.
 He's married with a son and dog who he tries to spend as much quality time with as he can.

-Tobias Modig is a pragmatic developer who values clean code and good habits.
-He is passionate about competence sharing and will gladly reveal his own mistakes to prevent others from repeating them.
+Tobias Modig is a developer, coach, speaker and teacher who values clean code and good habits just as much as a positive work atmosphere.
+He is passionate about competence sharing and will gladly reveal his tips and tricks as well as confiding his own mistakes to prevent others from repeating them.
 Tobias has been working as a developer and architect since the late 90s and is currently a Software Development Consultant at Citerus.

 Charles Oliver Nutter has been co-lead of the JRuby project for the past seven years, working on performance and Java integration, and helping to coordinate community efforts.
 During that time JRuby has become a premier platform for Ruby users, allowing both a gateway to Java-centric organizations as well as an excellent Ruby implementation.
 Charles hopes to expand JRuby's success to other JVM languages, building the JVM into the best platform for multi-language development.
 Charlie is employed working on JRuby full time at Red Hat.